15 Best Breakfast Spots in Seattle (2026 Updated)

 • Known for: Delectable Piroshki in a huge variety of savory and sweet fillings.

 Set in Seattle’s historic Pike Place Market, Piroshky Piroshky first opened its doors to customers in 1992.
-The quirky breakfast spot offers a unique experience to visitors with its huge variety of Russian treats including the famous handmade piroshki.
+The quirky breakfast spot offers a unique experience to visitors with its huge variety of Eastern European treats including the famous handmade piroshki.

-Piroshki is a Russian and Ukrainian baked or fried bun that is sold in a variety of different fillings.
+Piroshki is a baked or fried bun that is sold in a variety of different fillings.
 The best sellers of the restaurant include a classic Potato and Cheese, Smoked Salmon Pate, Beef and Cheese, and a Veggie Chipotle.

 Read More: 10 Fast Food Restaurants Serve Breakfast All Day